RiickyRiick/social-proof/README.md

 ## Overview

-I feel a lot more confident using CSS and Flexbox now.
-It became a lot easier executing the desings as I can now visualize the HTML & CSS code structure by having a 10 min observing period.
-This helps me organize myself ahead of time and layout a more eifficient, cleaner code.
+I feel more confident using CSS and Flexbox simultaneously.
+Executing the designs has also become a lot easier, as I can now visualize the HTML and CSS code structure after a 10-minute observation period.
+This helps me organize myself ahead of time and lay out more efficient, cleaner code.

 ### The challenge

 Users should be able to:

-- View the optimal layout for the section depending on their device's screen size
+- View the optimal layout for the section depending on the device's screen size

 ### Screenshot